-We understand how hard the withdrawal and detox process might be, but with help from a certified counselor at Willow Springs, your experience might be easier than you expect.
-Detox is a difficult but necessary step, and with the right program you’ll be able to move through withdrawal and into our treatment program quickly and easily.
+We know how hard the withdrawal and detox process can be, which is why we have a 24/7 medical team staffed for our patients.
+Detox is a difficult but necessary step towards a lifetime of sobriety.
+With Willow Springs Recovery you’ll be able to move through the detox process and into our treatment program with ease.
 Medications might be provided to ease some of the withdrawal symptoms, including:

 - Sleep Problems

-There are dangers associated with detoxing, but our facility is well-equipped so your health can be monitored in a safe and comfortable environment.
+There are dangers associated with detoxing, but our facility is well-equipped to monitor your health in a safe and comfortable environment.
 Our trained medical staff will ensure that a person undergoing detox does not suffer unnecessarily, and also make sure that all the basics are covered.
 This includes hydration, and regular blood pressure and heart rate checks.
-Depending on how serious your addiction is, detox can take anywhere from 14 to 30 days.
+Depending on how serious your addiction is, detox can take anywhere from 7 to 30 days.
 It’s important to remember that not everyone responds to drugs in the same way, just as not everyone goes through detox in the same way.
 To further discuss prescription drug detox, please call to speak with one of our trained counselors.

 Do I Need Prescription Drug Addiction Treatment?

 The longer you or our loved one struggles with a prescription drug addiction, the more obvious behavioral changes become.
-Don’t ignore the warning signs:
+Don’t ignore the prescription drug addiction warning signs: